rerun/rerun/modules/stubbs/lib/interpreters/README.md

 An _interpreter_ is the executable runtime for a scripting language which reads the script file and processes it.

-Stubbs provides a structure to add an support multiple scripting languages.
+Stubbs provides a structure to add and support multiple scripting languages.

 Each interpreter has a directory position under stubbs/lib.
 Eg: